-You will observe that the best wildlife and natural photography is one where there is a slight blurry background known as the ‘bokeh’ effect which highlights your subject beautifully.
-Many photographers often stress upon how complicated this maybe to achieve but it is actually a pretty easy technique.
+You will observe that the best wildlife and nature photography is one where there is a slightly blurry background known as the ‘bokeh’ effect which highlights your subject beautifully.
+Many photographers often stress how complicated this may be to achieve but it is actually a pretty easy technique.
 It primarily requires you to use a wider Aperture (which is usually measured by the F stop number in your DSLR) in combination with a wide lens like the 5mm prime.
-Just set your camera to Aperture Priority or Manual, and set it to the widest focal length which may be between F/2 to F/1.8 (Depending on the camera – Nikon/Cannon/Sony).
+Just set your camera to Aperture Priority or Manual, and set it to the widest focal length which may be between F/2 to F/1.8 (Depending on the camera – Nikon/Canon/Sony).
 Now focus on the subject and let your camera blur out the photo’s background.

 Using differently colored backgrounds

 As you already know, photography is basically the art of painting a picture with different colors of light (exposure).
-This is achieved with using contrasting or complimentary colors in the background that adds a variety of colors to your pallet.
-You can choose a background which has objects that present a consistent range of colors in it with very few distraction and just the right light.
-You can of course control the circumstances by making extra efforts like including different objects of your choosing, or even expend on a plain netting or sheet in order to get that studio like effect.
+This is achieved by using contrasting or complementary colors in the background that adds a variety of colors to your pallet.
+You can choose a background that has objects that present a consistent range of colors in it with very few distractions and just the right light.
+You can of course control the circumstances by making extra efforts like including different objects of your choosing or even expand on a plain netting or sheet in order to get that studio-like effect.

 Part 2 How to Choose the Right Image Background

-What we have learned so far that the background of your image should never distract the viewer’s eyes from the main subject.
-The primary pointers that you should keep in mind to get a jump start on things is that the background you chose for your subject shouldn’t be too loud, have too many illustrious patterns or comprise of distractions that takes the spotlight away from the chosen objet of focus.
+What we have learned so far is that the background of your image should never distract the viewer’s eyes from the main subject.
+The primary pointers that you should keep in mind to get a jump start on things is that the background you chose for your subject shouldn’t be too loud, have too many illustrious patterns or comprise distractions that take the spotlight away from the chosen object of focus.
 Rather, the backdrop should be such that it compliments your subject, and adds context or texture to the picture.
-Let’s look at some tips that helps the best photographers in the industry in clicking appealing and magnetic images.
+Let’s look at some tips that help the best photographers in the industry in clicking appealing and magnetic images.